UK Project: History

 Other than these two labels, UK Project continues to actively release records under their other brands, such as the Rice Records and Benten labels.

 UK.Project also owns and operates a few music venues and restaurants in Tokyo, including Club Que in Tokyo's Shimokitazawa and Zher the Zoo in Tokyo's Yoyogi.

 UK Project is based in Daizawa, Setagaya, Tokyo.

 In spite of its "indie" label, UK Project is a prolific music company that has signed many Japanese indie-rock bands which later went on to commercial success.
-Many of UK Project bands have appear in major TV programs, as well as major music festivals including Rock in Japan Festival, Countdown Japan and Fuji Rock Festival.
+Many UK Project bands have appeared in major TV programs, as well as major music festivals including Rock in Japan Festival, Countdown Japan and Fuji Rock Festival.